EkaterinaTikhomirova/SearchAggregator/README.md

 SearchAggregator is a .NET project that wrote with C#.
 This application search words that were requested by user in three search services (Yandex, Google, Bing) and put it into a database.
 If user tries to find something that application found before application returns resources from the database.

 ## Installation
-Use the [link](https://github.com/EkaterinaTikhomirova/SearchAggregator) to install ImageBase.
+Use the [link](https://github.com/EkaterinaTikhomirova/SearchAggregator) to install.
 Write code to create repository clone

 ```bash